Raise your hand if you ever made breakfast in bed for Mom on Mother’s Day!

-We would have enjoyed our Mother’s Day brunch in the back yard, but it decide to snow 1 foot the day before.
-Even a fire can’t fix that.
+We would have enjoyed our Mother’s Day brunch in the back yard, but it decides to snow 1 foot the day before.
+Even a bonfire can’t fix that.
 But mimosas and coffee around the dining table was just as nice 🙂

 Here’s the Mother’s Day Brunch Menu shopping list and required tools: